Elucidation/WordCount/README.markdown

 * Small test file :    < 1MB    (Lorem ipsum)

+* Test files with known output:
+	* t0_empty       =  empty file via saving empty txt file
+	* t1_reallyempty =  empty file via touch cmd
+	* t2_small       =  basic test of known words resulting in expected output
+	* t3_delimit     =  tests the delimitters in the parser

+* Real-world example (t5_sherlock) :  < 1MB    (Entire 'The Adventures of Sherlock Holmes' book as text file)

-* Stress test A :      > 14.5 MB  (file containing increasing integers from 0 up)
+* Stress test A (t6_stessA) :      > 14.5 MB  (file containing increasing integers from 0 up)
 	* 1 char = 1 byte, 5 MB = 5e6 chars, so lets choose 2e6 integers with a space after each for >> 10MB file, One line.
 	* There are n=2e6 = 2 million words in file on one line, so map will need to have 2 million unique nodes
+	* limit is allocation of words string array, which has a check on whether allocation succeeded

-* Stress test B :      > 285 MB (2**30 > 1 billion character word input was max_size() )
+* Stress test B (t7_stressB) :      > 285 MB (2**30 > 1 billion character word input was max_size() )
 	* Test with 285 MB file containing roughly 298,844,160 characters (all letter 'a')

-* Real-world example:  < 1MB    (Entire 'The Adventures of Sherlock Holmes' book as text file)
+	* Since it's 285MB I didn't attach it in zip, a large ascii file can replace this test

-All cases passed, for nonsensical file, binary data was converted to ascii chars on the fly by cin to string, which resulted in non-visual characters like the bell character (computer beep), however code completes.
-For Stress test B, string allocation continues to work, a try/except needs to still be added for a exception raised when string.max_size() is broken, though I need to learn more about what sort of input this program expects, as that's pretty unusual in normal text files, and for a 285MB file of one word, string continues to work.
+All cases passed, for nonsensical file, binary data was converted to ascii chars on the fly by cin to string, which resulted in non-visual characters like the bell character (computer beep), however code completes, if binary null-byte encountered will end on that.

+For Stress test B, string allocation continues to work, a try/except may need to still be added for an exception raised when string.max_size() is broken, though I need to learn more about what sort of input this program expects, as that's pretty unusual in normal text files, and for a 285MB file of one word, string continues to work.

 Assumptions made
 ---
-* Assumes input is well-formed text file containing ascii characters and a file end character (say \0).
+* Assumes input is well-formed text file containing ascii characters and a terminating null-byte at file end.
+* Assumes only letters and digits (a-z A-Z 0-9) are part of words, if non letter-digit comes after letter-digit that acts as delimitter also, otherwise those are skipped till first valid character.

+* Assumes case of a word is not important (stores all words as lower-case for simpler alphabetical comparison)
+* Assumes digits come before letters alphabetically
 * Assumes a single word will fit within limits of string.max_size() (string auto-alloc limited)
-* Assumes all characters are important to a word, including quotations periods, commas etc., Only spaces delimit words, and no characters are ignored.
 * Assumes memory available via allocation can contain all unique words in input text file.
+* When printing out each word to screen, only prints first N characters (#define for pretty printing), though it can hold/print as many as the allocated string is capable of.